-It is, however, important to understand that Azure PCI DSS compliance status doesn't automatically translate to PCI DSS validation for the services that you build or host on the Azure platform.
-You're responsible for ensuring that you achieve compliance with PCI DSS requirements.
-Azure provides the following resources to help you meet your own PCI DSS compliance obligations:
+It is important to understand that PCI DSS compliance status for Azure, OneDrive for Business, and SharePoint Online does not automatically translate to PCI DSS certification for the services that customers build or host on these platforms.
+Customers are responsible for ensuring that they achieve compliance with PCI DSS requirements.

 Office 365 and PCI DSS

 Microsoft Office 365 is a multi-tenant hyperscale cloud platform and an integrated experience of apps and services available to customers in several regions worldwide.
 Most Office 365 services enable customers to specify the region where their customer data is located.
 Microsoft may replicate customer data to other regions within the same geographic area (for example, the United States) for data resiliency, but Microsoft will not replicate customer data outside the chosen geographic area.